Thirteenth stroke of the clock: Culture

 Adolf Hitler is quoted as saying, "I make it a principle not to stop until the clock strikes thirteen".
-This was in reference to him never giving up as Germany did in the First World War.
-This was said in November 1942 as the almost certain defeat of the German army, at Stalingrad became certain, and the German army had retreated in North Africa.
+This was in reference to his never giving up as Germany did in the First World War.
+This was said in November 1942 as the defeat of the German army at Stalingrad became certain, and the German army had retreated in North Africa.
 He wanted to point out to his enemy that he was not going to surrender under any circumstances, by using an analogy that theoretically could not happen.

 Francis Egerton, 3rd Duke of Bridgewater, owned extensive coal mines near Manchester.
-He spent a fortune operating them and a canal to carry the coal to Manchester and Liverpool.
+He spent a fortune operating them and building a canal to carry the coal to Manchester and Liverpool.
 He noticed that his workers ceased working the moment the bell struck twelve times at twelve o'clock, which was lunch time.
 They, however, were slow in returning to work at one o'clock.
 The excuse was that they did not hear the clock strike just once.
 The Duke then had the clock made to strike thirteen times at one o'clock, so that the men could no longer use the excuse that they did not hear it.

 Mark Twain is claimed to have said: "The thirteenth stroke of the clock is not only false of itself, but casts grave doubt on the credibility of the preceding twelve".